oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

-- **Entry-Definitions**: This references the TOSCA definitions file that SHOULD be used as entry point for processing the contents of the CSAR (e.g. the main
+- **Entry-Definitions**: This references the TOSCA definitions file that SHOULD be used as entry point for processing the contents of the CSAR (e.g. the main <span class="comment-start" id="1381" author="Calin Curescu" date="2020-06-02T17:15:00Z">Tal: this is not necessary a service template may be only used for type definitions or potentially to artifact definitions.

->
->   author="Calin Curescu" date="2020-06-02T17:15:00Z"
->
-> Tal: this is not
->   necessary a service template may be only used for type definitions or
->   potentially to artifact definitions.
 This is a terminology problem.
-To
->   revisit that.
-Tal suggests that the **Entry-Definitions** should not
+To revisit that.
+Tal suggests that the **Entry-Definitions** should not be required.</span>TOSCA service template<span class="comment-end" id="1381"></span>).
->   be required.

-TOSCA service template<span class="comment-end"
-  id="1381"></span>).

 - **Other-Definitions**: This references an unambiguous set of files